 Project Overview

 We focus our investigation on statistical learning of nonadjacent dependencies—a special feature of human language that can be acquired through statistical learning.
-A nonadjacent dependency is a relationship between two things that are separated by intervening items (thus, the related parts are nonadjacent).
+A nonadjacent dependency is a relationship between two things that are separated by intervening material (thus, the related parts are nonadjacent).
 These types of relationships are pervasive in language and exist at multiple levels of language structure, including syntax (i.e., the relationship between “is” and “-ing,” for example, is laughing, is singing), morphosyntax (i.e., co-occurring prefixes and suffixes, for example, uncovered, independently), and number agreement (i.e., the child at the park plays, the dogs at the park run).
 By investigating the process by which human minds learn nonadjacent dependencies, we can come one step closer to understanding how language acquisition unfolds.

 Many researchers have examined statistical language learning in adults and children and have found evidence that nonadjacent dependencies can be learned after very little exposure.
 For example, Erika Marchetto and Luca Bonatti (2013) found that children as young as 12 months old could detect nonadjacent dependencies in speech after hearing them for just 2–3 min.